lanastasov/hint/hint.md

     - High-pressure work without breaks
     - Extremely demanding physical labor and continuously stressful work
     - All of those are commonplace as of today (2015)
+  - __One case study described a worker who died suddenly at the age of (45)forty-five.
+It turned out that he had worked thirteen consecutive days, including six successive night shifts.
+His job was assembling engine parts for Mazda Motor Company, and he worked on a line where the speed was two minutes per car.
+The methods devised to assure maximum efficiency were so unforgiving that workers had almost no time at all to recover.__